 1600s headline: Coffee cures alcoholism but causes impotence

-in 1652 by coffee shop owner Pasqua Rosée popularized coffee's healthy status, claiming coffee could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.
+Local ads in 1652 by coffee shop owner Pasqua Rosée popularized coffee’s healthy status, claiming that it could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.

 1700s headline: Coffee helps you work longer